Frequently Asked Questions

 Independence - One factor that is often neglected when people choose a financial professional is their independence.
 The assumption is that if they work for a recognizable institution, they must be free of any conflict of interest issues.
 The reality is many advisors at well-known institutions are compensated in ways that compromise their independence.
 Some advisors have affiliations with other financial companies, e.g. mutual funds, insurance, banks, etc., which compensate the advisor for putting clients in investments managed by the affiliated company.
 Advisors that are not strictly fee-based may also be compensated via commissions generated on the purchase or sale of investments for their clients.

 PJS Investment Management does not have an affiliation with any insurance company, major wire house or financial institution.
-PJS Investment Management's fee is based solely on a percentage of assets under management and we are not compensated via incentives or commissions when purchasing or selling investments on behalf of our clients.
+PJS Investment Management's fee is based solely on a percentage of assets under management.

 Accessibility – A criteria that is often overlooked that should be a primary factor to look for is timely access to the asset manager of your account.
 Frustration can set in when a salesperson cannot answer the questions you have about the investments in your portfolio.
-As a boutique investment firm, our clients have direct access to their portfolio manager.
-Rather than being two or three persons removed from the investment professional performing analytics and making the investment decisions, your personal portfolio manager at PJS Investment Management can provide you with thorough and logical explanations to your questions in a relaxed setting.
+As a boutique investment firm, our clients have direct access to their wealth adviser.
+Rather than being two or three persons removed from the investment professional performing analytics and making the investment decisions, your personal wealth adviser at PJS Investment Management can provide you with thorough and logical explanations to your questions in a relaxed setting.

 Security – You should ask which custodian your investment advisor uses, i.e. where your assets are held.
 Is it an institution that is a potential party to a conflict of interest or is it a custodian that is completely independent?